RuralInformatics/ruralinformatics.github.io/index.md

 ### 10:30 - 10:45 Coffee break

-We will discuss what themes are emerging from the topics discussed in the presentations and from their own work.
+There will be an opportunity to discuss informally what themes have emerged from the presentations and from participant's own work and experiences.

 ### 10:45 - 11:25 From themes to goals (group discussions)

-We will break into small group discussions to unpack some of these themes with a focus on:
-- What opportunities are present for rural researchers to engage positively with this theme
-- What challenges and barriers does this theme present for rural CSCW work
-- How might this theme connect to other themes/the broader rural context

-This discussion will identify some goals that can be the obejctive for a rural CSCW action plan
+Small group discussions to identify goals for future actions on key themes in rural CSCW.

 ### 11:25 - 11:45 From goals to actions (group discussions)

-In groups, we will identify possible actions that could be taken by the rural CSCW community to contribute to achieving these goals.
+Small group discussions envisaging possible actions that could be taken by the rural CSCW community to further previously identified goals.
-For each action, we will consider:
-- Why this action would advance progress on a particular goal
-- What approaches/methods we should take to this action
-- How might this action might contribute to or undermine progress on our other goals

 ### 11:45 - 12:15 Prioritising actions and next steps

 Each group will be able to feed back their actions.
-We will collectively discuss which actions might have the greatest impact and which actions face the most barriers to implementation.
-We will use this discussion to prioritise immediate next steps in the form of key directions for CSCW research to engage with rural challenges.
+Collectively actions will be prioritised based on which might have the greatest impact and which actions face the most barriers to implementation.
+The result will be some immediate next steps in the form of key directions for CSCW research to engage with rural challenges.

 ### 12:15 - 13:15 Lunch